 Most distributed applications have different layers and groups.
 For ECS instances that offer no Internet access, try your best not to provide Internet addresses for them.
 If there are multiple instances that provide Internet access, we recommend you to configure the Server Load Balancer to distribute traffic of Internet services, thus improving system availability and avoiding a single point of failure.

 For ECS instances that require no Internet access, try your best not to assign Internet addresses to them.
 In VPCs, when your ECS instances need to access the Internet, we recommend you to use the NAT gateway to provide Internet proxy services for ECS instances without Internet addresses in the VPC.
 By simply configuring the corresponding SNAT rules, you can enable a specific CIDR segment or subnet to access the Internet.
-For specific configurations, see SNAT.
+For specific configurations, see Create a SNAT entry to access the Internet.
 In this way, exposure of services to the Internet can be avoided after Elastic IP (EIP) addresses are allocated when only outbound access is required.

 A security group should work as a whitelist.
 Therefore, try your best to open and expose as few ports as possible, and allocate as few Internet addresses as possible.
 Although allocating Internet addresses or binding EIPs makes it easy to access online instances for troubleshooting, it exposes the entire instance to the Internet after all.
 A safer policy is to manage IP addresses by using the Jump Server.